shaul-da/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/getting-started/holding.rst

 the account at hand, the owner acts as a controller for both incoming and outgoing transfers.
 For an other account, you could for example let the custodian be the controller instead.

+In addition, an account also stipulates who has the authority to freeze it - in this case, the custodian - and consequently disable all incoming and outgoing transfers.

 Why do we need factories?
 =========================